Website & blogs © Louis Kraft 2013-2020

 When two people realize this about each other it allows them to become friends for all time regardless when they see each other.
 It gives them a love that transcends time regardless if they had ever been intimate.

 You are again front and center to how I research a writing project.
-I must grasp for my players’s souls as I attempt to know them.
+I must grasp for my players’ souls as I attempt to know them.
 Know this, I can only write about what I discover.
 Errol and Olivia are much more accessible than Ned Wynkoop and his Louise or George Armstrong Custer and his Libbie.
 Why?
 How?
 Simple, … there is a million more documents related to E&O as opposed to Ned & Louise or GAC & Libbie.
 As a writer/historian I must explore everything I can find on E&O, digest it, figure out what happened that dictated their life, times, and relationship.

 This isn’t an easy project, and worse, it’s loaded with false leads and out and out lies.
-On the plus side as OU Press stalls with its progress in moving toward completion with a signed contract for Sand Creek and the Tragic End of a Lifeway, E&O gains momentum as research and writing move forward.
+On the plus side as the University of Oklahoma Press stalls with its progress in moving toward completion with a signed contract for Sand Creek and the Tragic End of a Lifeway, E&O gains momentum as research and writing move forward.
 My desire to complete E&O is huge, and if the press’s passive approach to their desire—me completing a final Sand Creek manuscript from date of signed contract—stalls to the point of E&O driving toward manuscript delivery, I won’t sign the Sand Creek contract unless it is rewritten to state that my delivery will be three years after the conclusion of the E&O manuscript.
 There are two major driving forces behind the above statement.
 The most important of which is at the moment I am working on E&O five-six days per week, and I’m having one hell of a good time.

 If so, ‘taint too bad of a future.